-At the beginning of the new Millenium, young people started wearing beanies that they pulled down even over their ears.
+At the beginning of the new Millenium, young people started wearing beanies.
+They pulled them down even over their ears.
 Musicians wore the tribly or fedora on stage making them trendy among their fans.

 Regionally traditional gear is worn for special occassions.
 Just to give some examples.
 Think of cowboy hats in the Southwest at rodeos, at music festivals and outdoor concerts as well as in western bars US-wide.
-In the American South, respect asks for women’s hats at Christenings, church vists and weddings.
+In the American South, respect asks for women’s head gear at Christenings, church vists and weddings.
 In Alaska, the cold season requires trapper-hats or at least beanies for thermal comfort and to avoid cold related skin problems on the ears.
-In Bavaria, chruch weddings, local community events and Oktoberfest ask for traditional lederhosen with gingham shirts ask for the wool felt Tirolerhut with board hair embellishment.
+In Bavaria, chruch weddings, local community events and Oktoberfest ask for traditional lederhosen with gingham shirts and the wool felt Tirolerhut with board hair embellishment.

 Some of the cultural aspects I discussed at the beginning of this post, are still valid today.
 Think, for example, a baker’s cap, a toque, a mortarboard, velvet tam, pilot cap, trappers hat, helmet, etc. to indicate a profession and or rank.
 There are still “laws” – called dress-codes as well.
 How to look stylish with hats includes to wear the right hat at the right occassion with the right outfit.